-Patrick Saada has been involved in the diamond industry for a long time so it’s worth listening to his opinions or insights into the ever-changing industry.
+Patrick Saada has been involved in the diamond tooling and crafting industry for a long time so it’s worth listening to his opinions or insights into the ever-changing industry.
 He started his career as a rough diamond trader, and also worked with professionals from Diva Diamonds and Jewels for a while, and eventually became the owner of his own diamond sourcing and distribution company.

 For Saada, much has changed in the diamond industry over the last decades.
 In particular, he notes how synthetic diamonds are posing serious competition to natural diamonds.
 In the past, synthetic or lab-grown diamonds were frowned upon.
 At present, though, the market for synthetic diamonds has been growing and Saada thinks it will only continue to expand exponentially in the years to come; especially in the creation of custom jewelry.

 This growing acceptance for lab-created diamonds is largely attributed to millennials.
 Recent statistics show that synthetic diamonds are becoming more popular among millennial consumers.
 There’s a May 2018 piece about this published on Business Insider.